tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 - **When you modify the Google Apps Script, please modify the deployment as a new version.
 By this, the modified script is reflected in Web Apps.
 Please be careful about this.**

-- You can see the detail of this in the report "[Redeploying Web Apps without Changing URL of Web Apps for new IDE](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43)".
+- You can see the detail of this in the report "[Redeploying Web Apps without Changing URL of Web Apps](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43)".

 #### 4. Testing